-The graduate plan in Educational Management leads to the Master of Science (M.S.) degree with Principal Certification and Reading Specialist Certification, if certification requirements are met.
+The graduate plan in Educational Management leads to the Master of Science (M.S.) degree with Principal Certification and Master Technology Teacher Certification, if certification requirements are met.
 The master's degree in Educational Management consists of 39 hours of graduate coursework.
-Required for the master's degree is the completion of the Professional Education Core (6 hours), the Administration Core (15 hours), the Reading Core (15 hours) and the Capstone Experience/Graduate Practicum (3 hours).
-Students will be eligible to register for the graduate practicum after they have successfully completed at least 24 hours of the master's degree.
+Candidates for this master's degree must complete the Professional Education Core (6 hours), the

+Administration Core (15 hours), the Reading Core (15 hours), and the Capstone Experience/Graduate Practicum (3 hours).
+Students will be eligible to register for the graduate practicum after they have successfully completed at least 24 hours of the master's degree and earned a passing score on the Principal TEXES.
 Graduate Practicum is only offered in the fall and spring semesters.
 A practicum application form must be completed and submitted by June 8 for the fall semester and October 1 for the spring semester in order to enroll in ADSU 6739, Graduate Practicum.

 In order to fulfill principal certification requirements, students must successfully complete the 33 hours of M.S. degree coursework in Educational Management.
 Students must also have a valid Texas teaching certificate, two years of successful full-time classroom teaching in an approved accredited school and a passing score on the Principal state assessment.
-Students seeking the reading specialist certification must hold a valid Texas teaching certificate and must be able to verify a minimum of two years full-time approved successful teaching experience.
+Students seeking the Master Technology Teacher Certification must hold a valid Texas teaching certificate and must be able to verify a minimum of two years of full-time approved successful teaching experience.
 A passing score on the Master Technology Teacher state assessment is required.